Plumsail/helpdesk-docs/source/Configuration Guide/Triggers.rst

 The condition literally says: **InternalStatus** is changed and **InternalStatus** is equal to “Solved”.

-So, you can access field values of tickets and comments using such syntax: ``[InternalFieldName]``.
+So, you can access field values of the ticket or comment using syntax: ``[InternalFieldName]``.
-If the trigger’s event is “:term:`Ticket has been changed`” you can also access previous values like this: ``[prev::InternalFieldName]``.
+If the trigger’s event is “:term:`Ticket has been changed`” you can also access previous values this way: ``[prev::InternalFieldName]``.

-The actions list contains one action "Send email".
-Each action in list has short description what it will do.
-In this trigger action will send email to **requester** and **Cc**.
+The list of actions contains a single action "Send email".
+Each action in list has a short description of what it does.
+This action sends an email to **requester** and **Cc**.
-If you click on action it will be expanded and you will see complete settings of selected action:
+Click the action to expand its settings:

 |ExpandedAction|

-The complete defention of "Send email" action you can find in "Actions_" section.
+Find the detailed description of the "Send email" action in the "Actions_" section.

 Events
 ~~~~~~